SWEDES: TheWayTheyWere

 ANNIE THEO.
 SWENSSON ANNA MARM INA BELL AULD

-Page 146 The Bethany College board of directors in a recent pose.
+Page 146 The Bethany College Board of Directors in a recent pose.

 Page 148 3 Illustrations

-JENS STENSAAS WILLIAM TAYLOR
+JENS STENSAAS

 Mrs. Carl (Irene)Thorstenberg gives food service keys to her successor, Ray Brax.